 There are so many opportunities to get into the fresh air and we’re here to help point you in the right direction.
 We’ve got lots of information about where, when and what you can do, all broken down in categories to cover outdoor pursuits, activities and fitness.
 Here are a few suggestions to get you thinking.

 - Breeze cycling With Breeze, it’s all about building confidence on the bike and having fun whilst you’re doing it.
 You can ride with a supportive and friendly female-only group and choose a speed and distance that suits you.
 You’ll get to experience the rush of the outdoors and get social with a coffee and chat afterwards.
-Use your postcode to find your nearest group on the Breeze Cycling website or contact Ruth Crawford.
+Use your postcode to find your nearest group on the Breeze Cycling website or contact Ruth Miller.

 - park run parkrun events are held all over the world but with plenty in Hampshire you’ll never struggle to find one close to you.
 The timed 5K run takes place weekly, caters for all levels, ages and abilities.
 It’s free, safe and, best of all, they take place in beautiful parkland surroundings.